odinuv/web/articles/security/csrf.md

 Suppose that there is a form which allows the user to change his registration email without any confirmation (like entering current password or confirming the change of email from email message sent to original email address).

-The password reset functionality simply generates new email and sends it to the current email address registered to an account.
+The password reset functionality simply generates new password and sends it to the current email address registered to an account.

 The form can look like this (it is a change in database so it uses the POST method):